 That was a nice time.

-2016: Taylor stayed home this year, which is just as well 'cause this night was all about Beyoncé, who had an absolutely juggernaut night.
-Queen Bey won eight awards for her Lemonade visual album, which was more than enough Madonna for the award show's most decorated artist of all time.
-Not to mention giving the greatest VMA performance ever!
+2016: Taylor stayed home this year, which is just as well, 'cause this night was all about Beyoncé.
+Queen Bey won eight awards for her Lemonade visual album, besting Madonna for the show's most decorated artist of all time.
+Not to mention, she delivered the greatest VMA performance of all time!

 2017: Another year sans Swift, which maybe should have been expected, considering Katy Perry served as host.
 Taylor made sure her presence was felt, though: She debuted her first Reputation music video, the snake-filled visual for "Look What You Made Me Do," during the live telecast.
 (When Perry would later summarize the highlights of the night as, "Kendrick Lamar: on fire.
 Ed Sheeran's friends: dead," fans called shade, even if Taylor was, in fact, a zombie in the video.)

 Taylor may have gotten the last laugh, beating Perry and ex Calvin Harris for Best Collaboration, for her Zayn Malik duet, "I Don't Wanna Live Forever."
 (The former 1Der was also a no-show, so the song's co-writers Jack Antonoff and Sam Drew accepted the Moonman on their behalf.)